The Path to Becoming a Software Architect

 There are several career paths a developer might take:

 ● Transition to another technology stack.
-Actually, a big number of developers moved into the mobile area when iOS and Android OS gained ground.
+A significant number of developers moved into the mobile area when iOS and Android OS gained ground.

 ● Grow into a manager role.
-As a developer, the greatest staffing issue I saw was the shortage of competent managers.
-Clever managers are expensive, hence they are scarce.
+As a developer, the hugest staffing issue I saw was the shortage of competent managers.
+Smart managers are expensive, hence they are scarce.
 If the manager has a technical background, that will allow him to be on the same wavelength with the developers.

 ● Become a software architect.
 This direction will be considered in this series of articles.